Lessons for Retailers – Common Black Friday pitfalls and what you can do to avoid them

 To keep your brand strong and relevant you will need to be well prepared for Black Friday.
 Your website and stores must be ready for extra visitors and you must deliver top quality experiences.
 More than four out of 10 shoppers are likely to take advantage of buy online, pick up in store options (BOPIS) and other flexible options, so you must be ready to meet and exceed their expectations.

-Make sure you can be found online with an excellent search engine optimization strategy, check your site speed and performance, and make sure your checkout is frictionless.
+Make sure you can be found online with an excellent search engine optimisation strategy, check your site speed and performance, and make sure your checkout is frictionless.

 Confirm your suppliers can meet your requirements and that your team is ready for the post-BFCM returns.

-The Williams Commerce team can help you prepare, so speak with one of our experts.
+The Williams Commerce team can help you prepare, speak with one of our experts today.

 Facebook